Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Calculating the optimal Kemeny ranking is NP-Hard and as the number of students increases, it becomes more difficult to find the solution.

-Therefore, we employ an approximation algorithm called Simulated annealing - a local search algorithm.
+Therefore, we employ an approximation algorithm called Simulated annealing [@sim_anneal] - a local search algorithm.

 It takes in 4 hyper parameters: